OpenNWP/L-GAME/README.md

 ./setup_directories.sh
 ```

-Modify the file CMakeLists.txt (read the comments).
 If you want to use radiation, modify rrtmgp_coefficients_file_sw and rrtmgp_coefficients_file_lw in the file src/radiation/rterrtmgp_coupler.f90.

 ```
 ./compile.sh